Analysis | Why it matters that we don’t know when Trump last tested negative

 Trump’s first known test was in mid-March, after he hosted President Jair Bolsonaro of Brazil at Mar-a-Lago shortly before an aide to Bolsonaro tested positive.
 On March 16, Trump revealed that he had tested negative.

-It’s worth noting that, a week earlier, he had rejected the idea that he needed to.
+It’s worth noting that, a week earlier, he rejected the idea that he needed to get a test.

 “I spoke to the White House doctor — terrific guy, talented guy — he said he sees no reason to do it,” Trump said then, referring to Conley.
 “There’s no symptoms, no anything.”